binfnstats/ImHapE/README.md

 ### Contact
 ---

-If you have any questions or concerns, please email t.ouellette@mail.utoronto.ca.
+If you have any questions, please email t.ouellette@mail.utoronto.ca.